H0llyW00dzZ/GoGenAI-Terminal-Chat/README.md

 - **Modular Command Framework**: The system now employs a modular command framework that maps commands to dedicated handler functions.
 This design simplifies the addition of new commands and the modification of existing ones, reducing complexity and improving maintainability.
 It's a scalable approach that can easily grow with the application's functionality, accommodating an expanding set of features without cluttering the command processing logic.
 - **Streamlined Codebase**: By decoupling command logic from the main interaction flow, the codebase becomes more organized and easier to navigate.
 Developers can quickly identify where to add new command handlers and understand how commands are processed, leading to a more developer-friendly experience.
+> [!NOTE]
+> The term `Streamlined Codebase` refers to a high-level, common pattern in `Go` programming.
+This pattern emphasizes a clean and well-organized structure, which facilitates understanding and maintaining the code.
+It typically involves separating concerns, modularizing components, and following idiomatic practices to create a codebase that is both efficient and easy to work with.
 - **Flexible Command Extension**: The new structure allows for the easy integration of additional commands as the system evolves.
 Whether it's implementing administrative controls, user preferences, or new AI features, the command framework is designed to handle growth efficiently and logically.

 > [!NOTE]